isaiahlg/alphaearth/README.md

-# Playing Around with Alpha Earth Embeddings
+# Wealth Mapping with Alpha Earth Embeddings

 This repository contains code for pulling and visualizing experimenting with Alpha Earth embeddings.
+We then use these embeddings to predict wealth and poverty across various countries in the SustainBench dataset, matched spatially and temporally.

 ## Setup
 1. Clone the repo